 Free Sensory Toys for Autism: What Works, What's Free, and How to Choose

-A note on honesty: while families and clinicians widely report benefits, the formal research base for sensory-based interventions is still developing.
-The American Academy of Pediatrics has advised that evidence for sensory therapies remains limited and inconclusive, and that families should weigh these tools as one part of a broader plan.
-That is not a reason to skip sensory play, which is low-cost and low-risk.
-It is a reason to observe your own child closely and keep what genuinely helps them.
-You can read more about the evidence in our post on sensory integration therapy and autism.
+An honest note on the evidence.
+Families and clinicians widely report benefits, but the formal research base is still developing.
+The American Academy of Pediatrics advises that evidence for sensory therapies remains limited, and that families should treat these tools as one part of a broader plan.
+That is not a reason to skip sensory play, which is low-cost and low-risk; it is a reason to watch your child closely and keep what helps.
+A parent-report study in Current Psychology found fidget toys were seen as most helpful for anxiety in children with stronger sensory-seeking profiles.

-Free Sensory Toys for Autism by Sensory System
+Free Sensory Toys by Sensory System

-Therapists often group sensory input into five everyday categories.
-Mixing across categories gives your child options for different moments and moods.
+Sensory Toys for Autism work best when spread across categories.
+Therapists group input into everyday types.
+Mixing across them gives your child options for different moods.
 Every idea below is free or nearly free.

 Visual (sight)